GitbookIO/plugin-exercises/README.md

-Interactive exercises in a gitbook
+Interactive exercises in a GitBook
 ==============

 With this plugin, a book can contain interactive exercises (currently only in Javascript).
 An exercise is a code challenge provided to the reader, who is given a code editor to write a solution which is checked against the book author's validation code.